 |After 31 October||3 months from date of notice||2 months from date of notice||3 months from date of notice|

 There are penalties for missing the deadlines for filing tax returns.

+If you miss the submission date an automatic penalty of £100 for late filing will be charged, even if you have no tax to pay or you have already paid the tax you owe.
 See our penalties page for more information.

-If you miss the submission date an automatic penalty of £100 for late filing submission will be charged even if you have no tax to pay or you have already paid the tax you owe.
-If you have manually submitted a paper return after its due submission date do not then submit the return online and hope to avoid the penalty charge as HMRC will accept only the first return .

-However if you miss the paper return filing deadline you may still have time to register with HMRC for online filing (if you are not already registered) and then submit the tax return online by the online filing deadline and so avoid a late filing penalty.
+However, if you miss the paper return filing deadline you may still have time to register with HMRC for online filing (if you are not already registered) and then submit the tax return online by the online filing deadline and so avoid a late filing penalty.

 If after you have filed your tax return you become aware that an entry is incorrect, you can amend that return.
-You have up to 12 months from 31 January following the end of the tax year to which the tax return relates (or if the notice to file a return was issued after 31 October, you can amend the tax return within 15 months of that notice being issued).
+You have up to 12 months from 31 January following the end of the tax year to which the tax return relates to make the amendments (or if the notice to file a return was issued after 31 October, you can amend the tax return within 15 months of that notice being issued).

 Who calculates the amount of tax I owe?

 If you submit your tax return on paper, HMRC normally calculate your tax for you and send you a tax calculation, form SA302.
-In order to receive a paper form SA302, you must submit your paper tax return before 31 October and ask HMRC to work out your tax, by ticking the relevant box on the tax return.
+In order to receive a paper form SA302, usually you must submit your paper tax return before 31 October and ask HMRC to work out your tax, by ticking the relevant box on the tax return.